apache/arrow/docs/source/developers/cpp/emscripten.rst

    # e.g. for version 0.24 of pyodide:
    pip install pyodide-build==0.24

-Then build with the ``ninja-release-emscripten-python`` cmake preset, like below:
+Then build with the ``ninja-release-python-emscripten`` cmake preset, like below:

 .. code:: shell

-   cmake --preset "ninja-release-emscripten-python"
+   cmake --preset "ninja-release-python-emscripten"
    ninja install

 This will install a built static library version of ``libarrow`` it into the